wp-plugins/wptouch/readme.txt

 Tested up to: 2.6
 Stable tag: 1.1.2

-WPtouch is a complimentary theme on that will format your WordPress blog with an Apple-inspired theme when viewed from an iPhone or iPod touch.
+WPtouch is a complimentary theme that formats your WordPress blog with an Apple native application style theme, complete with ajax loading articles and effects.
+The theme only shows when viewed from an iPhone or iPod touch.

 == Description ==

-WPtouch is a complimentary theme on that will format your WordPress blog with an Apple-inspired theme when viewed from an iPhone or iPod touch.
+WPtouch is a complimentary theme that formats your WordPress blog with an Apple native application style theme, complete with ajax loading articles and effects.
+The theme only shows when viewed from an iPhone or iPod touch.

 Please visit http://www.bravenewcode.com/wptouch/ for a full description of the WPtouch plugin.

 == What's New ==

-In version 1.1(2), we've added the following features:
+In version 1.1(3), we've added the following features:

 * the ability to enable/disable the default home, rss and email menu items
 * support for WordPress installations that have static home pages